 “See you down the road.”
 At the Oscars, where actual nomads will be cleared off the streets ahead of time.

 Nomadland is a beautiful thing to behold.
 For ninety minutes director Chloe Zhao and cinematographer Joshua James Richards immerse you in a haunting, haunted, Whistler-esque landscape awash in deep blues, greens, and grays.
 It’s gorgeous and subtle, at times stunning.
 Rarely has a movie captured golden hour so well, the inverse correlative of Christopher Nolan’s use of endless twilight in the stunning (and underrated) Insomnia.
 It’s one of those rare non-CGI’d movies that makes you go, “I’ve never seen that before.”
 It’s art at a very high level.
 The images stay with you long after the credits role.
 The Ludovico Einaudi soundtrack is its own minor masterpiece that like the landscape becomes its own character.
-And of course there’s bona fide American treasure Francis McDormand giving a performance for the ages as the wayfaring Fern.
+Bona fide American treasure Francis McDormand gives a performance for the ages as the wayfaring Fern.

 If the movie consisted of nothing more than the soundtrack playing over lingering shots of McDormand and panoramic vistas of nomadic vehicles wandering highways like herds of Pleistocene mastiffs, I’d have it on loop.
 One of the remarkable aspects of Nomadland is that it captivates despite lacking anything resembling a plot.
 You’ll search in vain for a three act structure.
 There’s no initiating incident, no plunge into conflict, no dark night of the soul, no character or story arcs.
 The movie ends as it begins.
 On one hand it makes for a masterful bit of film.
 I can’t remember the last time I was thoroughly entranced for 90 minutes by a movie in which virtually nothing happens.
 As a meditation on the human condition it’s transcendent.